gmacario/gmacario.github.io/_posts/2022-01-17-arneis-dev-cw02.md

 Well, a lot!

-Here is a partial list of the closed Issues and merged Pull Requests which we completed during this week.
+Here is a partial list (closed Issues and merged Pull Requests) of what accomplished during this week:

 <!-- TODO: Add screenshot of <https://github.com/orgs/B-AROL-O/projects/1/views/5> -->

 ![image](https://user-images.githubusercontent.com/75182/149654151-9f5a62a4-45c5-44ac-89f8-759949a7a5f0.png)

-Apologies for the unreadable screenshot -- Unfortunately I had not found a better way for exporting those items from GitHub and include them in this report in a suitable and more readable way.
+Apologies for the unreadable screenshot - unfortunately I couldn't find a better way for exporting those items from GitHub and include them here in a more suitable way.

 For this reason I created [a dedicated issue for figuring that out](https://github.com/B-AROL-O/ARNEIS/issues/32):